Grandma’s Zucchini Bread

 Do you grate the whole zucchini for bread?

-Although you may be tempted to peel the zucchini for bread, don’t worry about it!
-You won’t taste it.
-Yes, you may see just a hint of green here and there, but the zucchini melts into the bread and you won’t notice a texture difference by keeping the peel on.
-Save yourself a few minutes!
+Do you leave the skin on zucchini when making bread?
+Although you may be tempted to peel the zucchini for bread, save yourself a few minutes.
+You won’t taste the peel.
+Yes, you may see just a hint of green here and there, but the zucchini tenderizes in the bread and you won’t notice a texture difference by keeping the peel on.

 How to Make Zucchini Bread